 For the interview with the Director of Studies, you'll be asked to comment on a short piece of music and a passage of text about music, which you'll be given time to look at before the interview.
-During both interviews, you might be asked to expand on, or to explain some of the ideas advanced in your application and any written work you have sent, as well as to talk about the different kinds of music you are studying at A Level.
+During both interviews, you might be asked to expand on, or to explain some of the ideas advanced in your application and any written work you have sent, as well as to talk about the different kinds of music you are studying at A Level / IB Higher Level.

 Although no special preparation is required for the interview, it is useful to listen, and to think about, as much music as possible, be it classical, jazz, pop, folk, or any other genre.
-If you would like a few suggestions of books and scores to study, have a look at the Music Faculty’s guidance for study.
+If you would like a few suggestions of books and scores to study, have a look at the Music Faculty’s information for applicants page.
 This is in no way intended to be prescriptive, but is there to give you some ideas.
 If you would like further reading, listening, and studying suggestions, please contact the Director of Studies in Music.

 Music is a great subject to study at University, not least because of the many doors it opens for possible future careers.
 As a Music graduate from Cambridge, you'd not only equipped with the skills required to pursue a job in the musical world, but also with an invaluable array of transferrable skills that are highly prized by employers in numerous sectors.